ahare/redistore/README.md

 # redistore

 A session store backend for [gorilla/sessions](http://www.gorillatoolkit.org/pkg/sessions) - [src](https://github.com/gorilla/sessions).
+This is a modified version of [boj/redistore](https://github.com/boj/redistore) in that you pass an existing redis connection rather than allowing redistore to create connections for you.

 ## Requirements